 \section{Proposed Method}

 In this section, we formulate MARPF as a minimum-cost flow problem in a network flow, similar to the approaches for MAPF \cite{okoso2022, yu2013}.
 Two types of synchronized networks are established, one for AGVs and the other for racks.
-AGVs' network distinguishes whether or not an AGV is loading a rack using two virtual layers to represent loading a rack.
+The network for AGVs distinguishes whether or not an AGV is conveying a rack using two virtual layers to represent conveying a rack.